padrino/padrino-framework/posts/padrino-0-9-10-released-built-for-speed.md

 ## Bug Fixes

-- Removed always “index” from our routes name
+- Removed always "index" from our routes name
 - Fixes SASS reload plugin issue on 1.9.X
 - Fixes an issue with generator not casing controller / model names
 - Fixed `padrino g` and `padrino gen` aliases